ivanka-jakimchuk/openprocurement.auctions.dgf/docs/source/standard/auction.rst

    |ocdsDescription|
    The period when the auction is open for submissions.
 The end date is the closing date for auction submissions.

+:rectificationPeriod:
+   :ref:`period`

+   Period for the procedure to be edited.
+Organizer can optionally set the value for `rectificationPeriod.endDate`.

 :auctionPeriod:
    :ref:`period`, required